JasonSi/HangMan-Server/README.md

 - Create a table named "app_keys" to store keys for verifying the client. *OK*
 - Add the real game logic. *OK*
 - Save the feedback and Email it to myself. *OK*
-- Give a regex to validate app_key and email.
+- Give a regex to validate app_key and email. *OK*

 ## Usage